arcticleo/mapkit_token/README.md

 # MapKit Token

 MapKit JS uses JSON Web Tokens (JWTs) to authenticate map initializations and other API requests.
-This gem adds an MapKit JS JWT endpoint to Rails applications.
+This gem adds an endpoint to a Rails applications to provide MapKit JS with such authentication JWTs.

 ## Installation